 Symptoms can include rapid deep breathing, dry skin and mouth, flushed face, fruity smelling breath, nausea, vomiting and stomach pain.
 Other symptoms that can occur are; Abdominal pain, breathing difficulty while lying down, decreased appetite, decreased consciousness, muscle stiffness and aches, dulled senses that may worsen to a coma and frequent urination and thirst that lasts throughout the day.

-HbA1c point-of-care analyzer - A revolution in HbA1c measurement, affordable and reliable
+HbA1c semi-automated point of care analyzer - A revolution in HbA1c measurement, affordable and reliable

 Copyright © 2019 | Powered by Intergage